nestordemeure/nestordemeure.github.io/content/about/mentalism.md

 images:
 ---

 I am a consulting mentalist.
-Among other things, I have a book published for the public, and I designed stage shows that are now playing in various[^two] countries.
+Among other things, I have a book published for that public, give talks at specialized conventions, and I designed stage shows that are now playing in various[^two] countries.

 [^two]: Two.
 Two counts as various.